algolia/instantsearch/docs/custom-components.md

 ## How it works

-By using the `component` mixin, the custom component will automatically be able to access `this.searchStore`.
+By using the `Component` mixin, the custom component will automatically be able to access `this.searchStore`.

-This is made possible because the `component` mixin `injects` the searchStore.
+This is made possible because the `Component` mixin `injects` the searchStore.
 You can read more about the inject/provide feature on the [Vue.js documentation](https://vuejs.org/v2/api/#provide-inject).

 The search store will be automatically fetched from a parent [Index component](/components/index.md) higher in the DOM tree.